akshathjain/sliding_up_panel/README.md

 <br>

 ### Adding Scrollable Elements to the Sliding Panel
-The panel itself can contain Scrollable elements.
-However, it's important to note that when other Scrollable Widgets are nested inside of the panel, you need to incorporate some empty space (i.e. non-scrolling space) at the top which the user can swipe down on to close the panel.
+The `panel` itself can contain Scrollable elements.
+However, it's important to note that when other Scrollable Widgets are nested inside of the `panel`, you need to incorporate some empty space (i.e. non-scrolling space) at the top which the user can swipe down on to close the `panel`.
 For example:

 ```
 @override